kerosene5/azure-flight-analytics-lakehouse/1. Bronze/Bronze.md

 Its primary responsibility is to store source data exactly as received, without applying business logic, transformations, or enrichment.
 This ensures that the original dataset remains available for auditing, reprocessing, and recovery purposes throughout the lifecycle of the project.

-In a Medallion Architecture, the Bronze layer acts as the system of record and provides a reliable foundation for all downstream processing.
+In a *Medallion Architecture*, the Bronze layer acts as the system of record and provides a reliable foundation for all downstream processing.

 ## Aim